seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     tracked event the Boss cannot see is one the next run will call unchanged; a date nobody has sourced is one he cannot act on.
 The two rules met on 04.09 and the run had to choose between them with nothing here naming which governs.
-25. **Every lifecycle change this run made is spoken in the answer** (§11) — a closure named in its own section before it goes to `archive`, and a coin moving INTO `ИЗБЕГАТЬ` named in the first line beside the withdrawal that produced it.
+25. **Every lifecycle change this run made is accounted for** (§11) — a trade object withdrawn by name in the first line, a coin moving INTO `ИЗБЕГАТЬ` named there beside the withdrawal that produced it, and every other closure in the appendix's closure list.
     Checked against the diff of `items`, not against recollection of what was written.
 26. **The §3B screen read the horizon store before the movers** (§3B), and every outside-list name in it carrying a dated event inside 14 days was tested as a candidate or refused by name in the appendix.